2020 - 2022

 At a glance

-• As the sole developer, designed and implemented an online booking platform and reservation management system.
+• Implemented an online booking and reservation management system.

 What's The Bindel?

-The Bindel is an online rental booking platform for short-term stays in Austin, Texas, offering a fun and simple user experience for guests.
+The Bindel is an online rental platform for short-term stays in Austin, Texas that offers a fun and simple user experience for guests.

 Python